NU-CEM/Singing_Materials_Strauss/README.md

 This notebook sonifies phonon data.
 Phonons are quantum mechanical quasi-particles which describe the vibrations of atoms in a material.
 Rather than focus on one particular type of phonon vibration (for example, octahedral tilting), we sonify the phonon density of states (dos, Fig. 2).
-The dos summarises all of the different types of vibrations across a material; it is the density of vibrational states per unit energy (or frequency, as they are related through the relation $E=hf$).
+The dos summarises all of the different types of vibrations across a material; it is the density of vibrational states per unit energy (or per unit frequency, as they are related through the relation $E=hf$).

 The phonon dos is useful as it provides us with information on crystal structure and chemical composition.
 For example, materials which contain organic species will tend to have intra-molecular vibrations at high frequencies, and the vibrations of materials with high compositional complexity often span a greater frequency range.